iamtalwinder/javascript-exercise/module-1/2-nested-if-else.md

 ---

-**Create a function to determine the time of day (morning, afternoon, evening, night) based on a 24-hour format hour input.**
+**3) Create a function to determine the time of day (morning, afternoon, evening, night) based on a 24-hour format hour input.**

 Example Input: 17
 Example Output: "evening"